Karen Buck: Parliamentary career

-Buck was selected to stand for election for Labour through an all-women shortlist.
-The seat was based largely on the former Westminster North constituency, which was held narrowly by the former Conservative minister John Wheeler.
-Wheeler retired, and Buck was elected at the 1997 general election as the Labour MP for Regent's Park and Kensington North as part of the Labour landslide, with a majority of 14,657.
-She made her maiden speech on 17 June 1997, and has remained an MP since this time.
-In a 2005 profile, she was described as "A bright and humorous centre-left feminist" who "has the perfect New Labour pedigree."
+Buck was selected to stand for election for Labour through an all-women shortlist, in a seat which was based largely on the former Westminster North constituency, held narrowly at the 1992 general election by the former Conservative minister John Wheeler.
+He retired, and Buck was elected at the 1997 general election as the Labour MP for Regent's Park and Kensington North with a majority of 14,657 (31%), on a night which saw a historic Labour landslide win.
+She made her maiden speech on 17 June 1997, and would serve continuously as an MP for 27 years, in constituencies which included the ward she represented as a councillor.
+In a 2005 profile, Buck was described as "A bright and humorous centre-left feminist" who "has the perfect New Labour pedigree."
+From 1998 to 2005, she chaired the London Group of Labour MPs.

+Following her election to Parliament, she joined the Social Security Select committee, remaining on it until the 2001 general election.
+Despite a small decline in the Labour vote, she comfortably held the seat, with a majority of over 10,000 votes (and a 27.7% lead over her nearest rival).

-Following her election to Parliament, Buck joined the Social Security Select committee, and after the 2001 general election she joined the Work and Pensions Select Committee.
-In 2001, her appointment as an Assistant Government Whip was announced without her knowledge and consent.
-She declined to take up the post.
+Buck subsequently joined the Work and Pensions Select Committee, which she was a member of until 2005.
+In 2001, her appointment as an Assistant Government Whip was announced without her knowledge and consent; she declined to take up the post.
 However, she did become a member of Prime Minister Tony Blair's government in the wake of the 2005 general election, as the Parliamentary Under Secretary of State at the Department for Transport.
+Despite a 6.3% swing to the Conservatives, and her vote share falling to 44.7%, she retained her seat with a majority of 6,131 (15.1%).
+Buck sat on the Home Affairs Select Committee from 2006 to 2010.

-At the 2010 general election she was elected MP for the newly recreated marginal seat of Westminster North, with a majority of 2,126 over Joanne Cash, the Conservative candidate, in a high-profile race.
+At the 2010 general election, she was elected as the MP for the newly recreated marginal seat of Westminster North, with a majority of 2,126 (5.4%) over Joanne Cash, the Conservative candidate, in a high-profile race.
+Following Labour's election defeat, Buck nominated Ed Miliband to succeed Gordon Brown, who had replaced Blair as Labour leader and prime minister.
+Miliband subsequently won the party's 2010 leadership contest.
+During his tenure as Labour leader, Buck served as Shadow Minister for Welfare Reform from 2010 to 2011 and Further Education from 2011 to 2013.
+She was appointed Parliamentary Private Secretary to Miliband, alongside Wayne David, in 2013, and continued in the position until 2015.

-In the Labour leadership contest which resulted from Gordon Brown's resignation as party leader, and Labour going into opposition, Buck nominated Ed Miliband to replace him.
-Following Miliband's election as Leader of the Labour Party, Buck was made Shadow Minister for Work and Pensions, and then Shadow Minister for Education, before becoming his Parliamentary Private Secretary.
-In July 2015, she was elected as a member of the Work and Pensions Select Committee.